lewagon/data-templates/project-boilerplates/reinforcement-learning/README.md

 This is a **boilerplate** repo for a reinforcement learning (RL) project.

-This directory provides an example repository structure for RL projects using pytorch.
+This directory provides an example repository structure for RL projects using Pytorch or Tensorflow.
 This template provides a generic agent using the [deep Q-learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf) algorithm as well as an agent playing random actions for baseline performance.
-The DQN architecture is in itw own class and is hot-swappable with other potential architectures.
+The DQN architecture is in its own class and is hot-swappable with other potential architectures.
 A sample environment using [OpenAi's gym](https://github.com/openai/gym) and a generic control loop is also provided.

 Note that since RL projects are rarely data-centric, and data has to be generated on-the-fly, requirements are likely to differ from standard ML projects.